Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces: Hybrid Mechanisms

 A few remarks are in order.
-Due to the network structure and the multi-period dynamics, in the optimal auction, the allocation of loads at a given lane may depend on bids on other lanes.
-However, in Eq \eqref{obj: decomposed auction allocation problem}, the allocation decisions $\mathbf{A}_{ijt}$ are determined separately on each lane and only depend on the bidding information $\mathbf{C}_{ijt}$ submitted by the carriers in $\mathcal{S}_{ijt}$.
+Due to the network structure and the multi-period dynamics, in the optimal auction, the allocation of loads on a given lane may depend on bids on other lanes.
+However, in Eq \eqref{obj: decomposed auction allocation problem}, the allocation decisions $\mathbf{A}_{ijt}$ are determined separately on each lane and only depend on the bidding information $\mathbf{C}_{ijt}$ submitted by the carriers in $\mathcal{\tilde S}_{ijt}$, where $\tilde{\mathcal{S}}_{ijt}$ denotes the set of carriers in $\mathcal{S}_{it}$ who have chosen lane $(i,j)$.
 The variable $Y^0_{ijt}$ in the objective function \eqref{obj: decomposed auction allocation problem} represents the number of ``dummy'' bidders who bid at the reserve price $\xi_{ij}$.
 This ensures that carriers whose submitted bids are higher than the reserve price will not receive any load allocation.
 The first constraint requires that each carrier can be allocated at most one load.
-Notice that Eq \eqref{obj: decomposed auction allocation problem} is an assignment problem, so there always exists an integral optimal solution.
+Notice that Eq \eqref{obj: decomposed auction allocation problem} is an assignment problem, so there always exists an integral optimal solution. }

-After the allocation decisions are set, the payments to carriers are determined as follows.
-Let $\mathbf{A}^*_{ijt}(\mathbf{C}_{ijt})$ denote the allocation of loads to carriers in $\mathcal{S}_{ijt}$ in the optimal solution to $\mathcal{J}_{ij}(\mathbf{C}_{ijt})$.
+\rr{After the allocation decisions are set, the payments to carriers are determined as follows.
+Let $\mathbf{A}^*_{ijt}(\mathbf{C}_{ijt})$ denote the allocation of loads to carriers in $\mathcal{\tilde S}_{ijt}$ in the optimal solution to $\mathcal{J}_{ij}(\mathbf{C}_{ijt})$.
 Notice that such an optimal solution always exists because the objective function \eqref{obj: decomposed auction allocation problem} is bounded from above and there always exists a feasible solution ($\mathbf{A}_{ijt}(\mathbf{C}_{ijt})=\mathbf{0},{Y}^0_{ijt}(\mathbf{C}_{ijt})={D}_{ijt}$) to the above optimization problem.
-With the allocation rule $\mathbf{A}^*_{ijt}(\mathbf{C}_{ijt})$, the payment to a carrier $s$ in $\mathcal{S}_{ijt}$, denoted as $P^{s}_{ijt}(\mathbf{C}_{ijt})$, is given by the following payment rule:
+With the allocation rule $\mathbf{A}^*_{ijt}(\mathbf{C}_{ijt})$, the payment to a carrier $s$ in $\mathcal{\tilde S}_{ijt}$, denoted as $P^{s}_{ijt}(\mathbf{C}_{ijt})$, is given by the following payment rule:

-The following lemma shows that the uniform price auction satisfies the desired incentive compatibility (IC) and individual rationality (IR) properties.
-The proof of Lemma \ref{lemma: VCG is IC and IR} is relegated to the appendix.